VegardFjellgaard/VegardFjellgaard/README.md

 - 👋 Hi, I’m @VegardFjellgaard
-- 👀 I’m interested in nothing
+- 👀 I’m interested in..

 <!---
 VegardFjellgaard/VegardFjellgaard is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.